EleutherAI/knowledge-neurons/README.md

 cd knowledge-neurons
 ```

-Or the repo can be installed as a pip repository:
+Or install as a pip package:

 ```
-pip install knowledge neurons
+pip install knowledge-neurons
 ```

 # Usage & Examples